• How it works

 What is family settlement?

 A family settlement is precisely a mutual agreement between family members regarding the distribution of property assets among themselves.
-The parties to this family settlement must be related to each other and must have a legal right to share in the property in question.
+The parties to this family settlement must be related to each other and must have a legal share in the property in question.

-Moreover, a family settlement may or may not be limited to property, but can also enclose movable assets like cash, money in bank accounts, cars, bikes, jewellery, etc. However, a family settlement agreement is ordinarily used to amicably settle common property or joint property that a family owns as against self- acquired or individual property.
+Moreover, a family settlement may or may not be limited to property, but can also enclose movable assets like cash, money in bank accounts, cars, bikes, jewellery, etc. However, a family settlement agreement is ordinarily used to amicably settle common property or joint property that a family owns, as against self- acquired or individual property.

 Property partition through family settlement agreement